About Our Programs

-The EEG Institute, a world leader in Neurofeedback research and training, and Homecoming for Veterans are offering this cutting-edge treatment, at no cost, for veterans suffering from Post-Traumatic Stress Disorder (PTSD) through a network of clinicians across the country. »
+The EEG Institute, a world leader in neurofeedback research and training, and Homecoming for Veterans is offering this cutting-edge treatment, at no cost, for veterans suffering from Post-Traumatic Stress Disorder (PTSD) through a network of clinicians across the country. »

 July 3, 2012

 How Neurofeedback Can Help

 Neurofeedback (EEG Feedback) is training in brain function based on information derived from the EEG (electroencephalogram).
 With such training, rapid recovery can be achieved for the relief of PTSD symptoms that include sleep problems, pain, irritability, anger and rage, as well as cognitive deficits.
 The training can also help soldiers recover from drug, alcohol, and tobacco dependency.

 The training is based on reinforcement of better regulated brain behavior as judged by the EEG.
 The repetition of this exercise for a number of thirty-minute sessions leads typically to improved cognitive function and improved emotional control.